ORTHOPAEDIC AND HAND MRI

 No metal, please!
 The MRI scanner uses a strong magnetic field to produce the images.

 Wear comfortable clothing without metal zippers, hooks, buttons or buckles.
-All metallic objects must be left outside the MRI room.
+All metallic objects must be left outside the MRI room and a gown will be provided for you.

 Arrive 15 minutes earlier to complete some medical questionnaires.